Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 Rather than a decision tree, here are the clinical questions that most reliably guide the choice.

 Can you identify a specific target?
-If you can point to a particular event, memory, or clearly bounded experience as the primary source of your current symptoms, EMDR's targeted approach is likely a strong fit.
-If your experience is more diffuse (a pervasive pattern without a clear origin event, a sense of something being wrong that predates any specific memory), Brainspotting's body-first access may be more appropriate.
+If you can point to a particular event, memory, or clearly bounded experience as the main source of your symptoms, EMDR's targeted approach is likely a strong fit.
+If your experience is more diffuse (a pervasive pattern with no clear origin, a sense of something being wrong that predates any specific memory), Brainspotting's body-first access may be more appropriate.

 How does structure affect your nervous system?
 If predictability and clear steps help you feel safe, EMDR's protocol is genuinely containing.
 If structured protocols feel constraining or activating, Brainspotting's more organic flow may be easier to tolerate.

 How active is your analytical mind?
-If you have found in past therapy that you tend to analyze and narrate rather than experience, if you have significant insight and the insight has not produced the change you expected, Brainspotting's deeper bypass of the prefrontal cortex may reach material your analytical mind has been getting ahead of.
+If past therapy showed you that you tend to analyze and narrate rather than experience, and if your insight has not produced the change you expected, Brainspotting's deeper bypass of the prefrontal cortex may reach material your analytical mind has been getting ahead of.

-What is your trauma history's complexity?
+How complex is your trauma history?
 Single-incident trauma in an otherwise stable developmental history: EMDR is likely efficient and effective.
 Complex, developmental, or relational trauma: Brainspotting's advantages for diffuse and pre-verbal material become more significant.

 Checklist: Which Approach Might Fit You?